 As mentioned, fleece is water-resistant.
 However, this doesn’t necessarily mean that it will keep you dry in rainfall.
 Fleece doesn’t absorb water, but water still may pass through the fabric.
 If you want to avoid this, make sure to go with a higher-density fleece.

 Fleece jackets dry very quickly.
 But if you expect a lot of rain on your hiking or backpacking adventure, fleece won’t be of much use.
-Because fleece jackets are highly breathable, they don’t offer great protection against the wind.
+Also, because fleece jackets are highly breathable, they don’t offer great protection against the wind.

-Softshell jackets can’t compare to hardshells when it comes to weather protection, but they are still better than fleece jackets.
+Softshell jackets can’t compare to hard shells for weather protection, but they are better than fleece jackets.

 The average high-end softshell jacket has a waterproof/breathable membrane.
-Stretch-woven softshell jackets are water-resistant.
+In addition, stretch-woven softshell jackets are water-resistant.

 Many softshell jackets feature a DWR (durable water repellent) coating that improves the overall water resistance.
 Most softshell jackets do a decent job of blocking out the wind.